 Sections 5.3 and 5.4 provide details on geology and hydrogeology and relationship to PRB design and function.
+Key geologic parameters include:

-- Hydraulic Conductivity
+- Hydraulic conductivity:

-- o Field measurements for hydraulic conductivity are the best means for selecting a value.
+- Field measurements for hydraulic conductivity are the best means for selecting a value.
 Authors experience with design of in-situ groundwater treatment has encountered that hydraulic conductivity values calculated using site-specific testing can differ by more than an order of magnitude from estimates of hydraulic conductivity by observed soil type.

-- Hydraulic Gradient (see Section 5.4)
+- Hydraulic gradient (see Section 5.4).

-- Effective Porosity (see Section 5.4)
+- Effective porosity (see Section 5.4).